Chaseos/ParamountQualityPlus/PRIVACYPOLICY.md

 ## Contact

-If you have questions or concerns about this Privacy Policy, please contact the maintainer of the ParamountQuality+project.
+If you have questions or concerns about this Privacy Policy, please contact the maintainer of the Paramount Quality+ project.